Why Can Doctors Not Diagnose Medical Injuries?

 For those who resist complexity, the practice of medicine is largely a process of learning models to describe individuals or diseases and then applying the applicable model to each patient they see.
 Most of the medical education process is designed to support this method: we are taught model after model to apply, list after list to memorize and as physicians in training, we are graded on how accurately we replicate them.

 Many of the therapies we use are designed to fit within that paradigm.
 Pharmaceuticals for example, are typically prescribed on the basis of a matching symptom or diagnosis being present, a parameter it lowers being too high, or a parameter it raises being too low.
 I have some sympathy with this approach being chosen, as it is both the way most people are conditioned to think by the American educational system, and when training medical students, it is much easier to standardize and teach.
-The problem is that it is in direct opposition to producing critical thinkers who can solve complex problems; a role society expects of doctors this is simultaneously opposed by many stakeholders in the healthcare industry.
+The problem is that it is in direct opposition to producing critical thinkers who can solve complex problems—a role society expects of doctors and a role that is opposed by many stakeholders in the healthcare industry.

 To a large extent, this all mirrors the debate within science of reductionism vs. holism, where the dominant narrative seeks to break everything into individual variables to understand nature while the holistic camp argues necessary qualities only emerge when you move beyond the reductionist level.
 I side with the holists and argue that much of the practice of medicine, especially the interesting parts, is missed by taking the reductionist approach.